new zealand auckland skyline at night tnz

 Around the city you can visit world-class wineries, hike the quiet forest trails of the Waitakere Ranges, or relax on the unspoiled islands of Waiheke and Rangitoto in the Hauraki Gulf whose glorious beaches, cafes and craft shops are just a short ferry ride away.
 A little further afield, are the historic Bay of Islands and Rotorua, New Zealand’s best known geothermal area and centre for Maori culture.

-new zealand auckland piha beach as
+new zealand piha beach auckland astk

 Around Auckland